 Along with the eyelashes, eyelash extension adhesives are one of the most important supplies that are needed by professional lash technicians or beauty salons.
 Synthetic lashes need to be attached effectively with a quality adhesive to give you great results.

-What are eyelash extension adhesives?
+What are eyelash extension glues?
 What are they made of?
 Are they harmful to your eyes or lashes?

 As an eyelash technician myself, I often find myself educating my clients about lash glue.

-In this article, I wanted to share the complete ins and outs of lash adhesives whether you’re getting a new set, the first-ever full set of your life or doing one for your first client.
-We’ll simplify everything you need to know so that you can make a well-informed decision for the best adhesive for you or your client.
+In this article, I wanted to share the complete ins and outs of lash adhesives whether you’re getting a new set or doing one for your first client.
+We’ll simplify everything you need to know so that you can make a well-informed decision about the best adhesive for you or your client.

 Let’s dive in!